Diwali (Jainism): Celebration

-On Diwali morning, Nirvan Ladoo is offered after praying to Lord Mahavira in all Jain temples across the world.
-The most important principle of Jains is Ahimsa, or non-violence; therefore, they tend to avoid firecrackers during Diwali as they can harm living organisms.
+On Diwali morning, Nirvan Ladoo is offered after praying to Lord Mahavira in all Jain temples worldwide.
+The most important principle of Jains is Ahimsa, or non-violence; therefore, most tend to avoid firecrackers during Diwali as they can harm living organisms.
 Diwali is celebrated in an atmosphere of austerity, simplicity, serenity, equity, calmness, charity, philanthropy, and environmental consciousness.
 Jain temples, homes, offices, and shops are decorated with lights and diyas.
 Relatives distribute sweets to each other.
 The lights symbolize knowledge and the removal of ignorance.
 Swetambar Jains observe two days of fasting in remembrance of the penance and sacrifice of Mahavira.
 In temples and homes, devotees sing hymns and chant mantras from Jain religious texts in praise of the Tirthankar, congregating for prayers and reciting verses from the Uttaradhyayan Sutra, which contain the last teachings of Mahavira.
 Jains also visit Pawapuri and Nalanda in Bihar on this special day to offer their prayers.
 The Jain year starts with Pratipada, the day after Diwali.

 Another longstanding tradition is to purchase new account books or ledgers to bring good luck and prosperity for the new year.